TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Breakfast: Included|Lunch: Excluded|Dinner: Excluded

-Visiting The The Square Murillo, Cathedral, Palace of Government, Church of San Francisco, Viewer of Quilli Quilli, Gold Museum, Market of the Witches and the Valley of the Moon.
-Then we go on through a highway asphalted to Tiwanaku, visit the Archaeological place of Tiawanaku and their main ceremonial centres within 2.5 hours: The Pyramid of Akapana, Semi-underground Temple, Temple of Kalasasaya, The Door of the Sun, etc.
+After breakfast free day for aclimate You can visit on your own The Square Murillo, Cathedral, Palace of Government, Church of San Francisco, Viewer of Quilli Quilli, Gold Museum, Market of the Witches and the Valley of the Moon.
+Then we go on through a highway asphalted to Tiwanaku, visit the Archaeological place of Tiawanaku and their main ceremonial centres within 2.5 hours: The Pyramid of Akapana, Semi-underground Temple, Temple of Kalasasaya, The Door of the Sun, etc. After that, we will go by night bus to Uyuni.

 • La Paz, BOLIVIA